pepkit/geofetch/docs/sra_convert.md

 The basic advantages over just using prefetch are:

 - it provides the same interface to either download or delete sra files
-- it uses the same intervace to delete converted files, if desired
+- it uses the same interface to delete converted files, if desired
 - it can automatically delete sra data that has been already converted
-- it allows a more flexibile specification of locations, using either environment variables or command-line arguments.
+- it allows a more flexible specification of locations, using either environment variables or command-line arguments.

 This effectively makes it easier to interact with *project-level* management of sra and fastq data using [looper](http://looper.databio.org) and PEP-compatible projects.